jaikechen/immutable-date-class/README.md

 # usage

 ## dateType
-most of the functions takes a parameter of type dateType date type can be a string, a date or a number
+most of the functions takes a parameter of type dateType.
 ```typescript
 type dateType = string | number | Date
 ```